center-for-humans-and-machines/transformer-heads/README.md

 ```
 ## Can my transformer architecture be supported?
 One of the basic assumtions of my library is that there is a transformer class such as the LlamaForCausalLM class of huggingface that has an [attribute pointing to a base model that outputs raw hidden state](https://github.com/huggingface/transformers/blob/7eb3ba82241c927053689270a0751f4ff5d33c54/src/transformers/models/llama/modeling_llama.py#L1116).
 If your transformers model is built up in a similar way, adding support may be as easy as adding an entry to the [model_type_map](https://github.com/center-for-humans-and-machines/transformer-heads/blob/8ea0805ab95ca01dff7ea73ed9c844df946c17cb/transformer_heads/constants.py#L20) with the name of the attribute and the class of the base model.
 You can either do that by importing from [constants.py](transformer_heads/constants.py) or by adding it directly and creating a pull request.

+## Q&A
+* Is Llama-3 supported?
+YES!
+Check [here](https://github.com/center-for-humans-and-machines/transformer-heads/issues/3)
+* How do I use my model for inference?
+Check the notebooks or [this](https://github.com/center-for-humans-and-machines/transformer-heads/issues/2) issue to get started.